-Fear comes in various strengths, from “mild anxiety” to a full-fledged “panic attack” — which is nothing more than a normal fight, flight or freeze response to a stimulus that isn’t dangerous.
+Fear comes in various intensities, from “mild anxiety” to a full-on “panic attack” — which is nothing more than a normal fight, flight or freeze response to stimulus that isn’t dangerous.

 First, recognize that all of these “symptoms” are designed to save your life.
-Rapid breathing oxygenates your body, rapid heartbeat spreads the oxygen to the muscles, adrenalin gives you strength, crying alerts your pack to danger and recruits their aid, and so on.
+Rapid breathing oxygenates your body.
+A rapid heartbeat spreads the oxygen to the muscles.
+Adrenaline gives you strength.
+Crying alerts your pack to danger and recruits their aid, and so on.

 The easiest way to combat an inappropriate survival response: focus your mind on your breathing and force yourself to breathe slowly.
 Control your breathing and your body will eventually get the message: stand down.

-Whether your anxious or downright scared before or during a firearms training class, ask yourself what am I afraid of?
+Whether you’re anxious or downright scared before or during a firearms training class, ask yourself, what am I afraid of?
 Then don’t be afraid to ask the instructor to directly address your fear.